surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 - **Format** it enables number format for numeric values.

-- **Currency** Using this field, you can specify the formatting for currency as of now BiPlus supports $,   ₹  ,   €  ,  £.
+- **Currency** Using this field, you can specify the formatting for currency as of now Acubi supports $,   ₹  ,   €  ,  £.

 - **Y-Axis** display measure values on Y-axis.